dotnet/docs/docs/core/whats-new/dotnet-5.md

 ## .NET 5 doesn't replace .NET Framework

-.NET 5 and later versions are the main implementation of .NET going forward but .NET Framework 4.x is still supported.
+.NET 5 and later versions are the main implementation of .NET going forward, but .NET Framework 4.x is still supported.
 There are no plans to port the following technologies from .NET Framework to .NET 5, but there are alternatives in .NET:

 | Technology            | Recommended alternative                                                                         |
 |-----------------------|-------------------------------------------------------------------------------------------------|